-Table 1 Function Name Description BCryptEnumAlgorithms Enumerates the algorithms for a given set of operations.
+Function Name Description BCryptEnumAlgorithms Enumerates the algorithms for a given set of operations.
 BCryptEnumProviders Returns a list of CNG providers for a given algorithm.
 BCryptRegisterConfigChangeNotify This is deprecated beginning with Windows 10.
-BCryptResolveProviders Resolves queries against the set of providers currently registered on the local system and the configuration information specified in the machine and domain configuration tables, returning an ordered list of references to one or more providers matching the specified criteria.
-BCryptUnregisterConfigChangeNotify Removes a CNG configuration change event handler.
+BCryptResolveProviders Resolves queries against the set of providers currently registered on the local system and the configuration information specified in the machine and domain configuration tables, returning an ordered list of references BCryptUnregisterConfigChangeNotify to one or more providers matching the specified criteria.
+Removes a CNG configuration change event handler.
 This API differs slightly between User-Mode and Kernel-Mode.
-BCryptGetFipsAlgorithmMode CngGetFipsAlgorithmMode Determines whether Kernel Mode Cryptographic Primitives Library is operating in FIPS mode.
+BCryptGetFipsAlgorithmMode Determines whether Cryptographic Primitives Library is operating in FIPS mode.
 Some applications use the value returned by this API to alter their own behavior, such as blocking the use of some SSL versions.
-EntropyRegisterCallback Registers the callback function that will be called in a worker thread after every reseed that the system performs.
-The callback is merely informational.